 - Where available, measures both of the current status and of change over time.

-Four local indicators—reported for districts only — are based on their own measures.
-Districts report on how they are gauging the availability of basic services, school climate, progress towards meeting subject matter content standards and parent and family engagement
+Five local indicators — reported for districts only — are based on their own measures.
+Districts report on how they are gauging the availability of basic services, school climate, progress towards meeting subject matter content standards, student access to a full curriculum and parent and family engagement.

 When updated for 2023, the Dashboard indicators may change.